thestackcollective/curriculum-site/module0/prework/computer-setup.md

 ### Enable Screen Sharing

-Turing is a fully remote and highly collaborative program, which means you will be sharing your screen a lot.
+TheStackCollective is a fully remote and highly collaborative program, which means you will be sharing your screen a lot.

 **Action Steps:**
 - Enable screen sharing permissions by taking the following steps: